How do guarantor loans work?

 That’s okay.
-As long as they have sufficient equity, some of our lenders can still secure a guarantee on their property using a second mortgage.
+As long as your parents have sufficient equity, some lenders on our panel can still secure a guarantee on their property using a second mortgage.

-To be clear, your guarantor should declare all loans secured on their property including business or commercial property loans, otherwise, the approval may be withdrawn before settlement.
+To be clear, you guarantor should declare all loans secured on their property including business or commercial property loans; otherwise the approval may be withdrawn before settlement.

 How do lenders work out if your guarantor has enough equity in their property?

-The total debt secured on the guarantors’ property, for example, their current home loan plus the new limited guarantee, must be less than 75% – 80% of the value of their property.
+The total debt secured on the guarantors’ property, for example their current home loan plus the new limited guarantee, must be less than 75% – 80% of their property’s value.

-For example, if your guarantor had a home loan with $100,000 owing, and they needed to give a limited guarantee of $100,000, then the total debt secured on their property would be $200,000.
+For example, if your guarantor had a home loan with $100,000 due and needed to give a limited guarantee of $100,000, the total debt secured on their property would be $200,000.
 Their home must be worth $267,000 or more for the guarantor loan to be approved.